jeffkala/workshop-implementing-cicd-documentation/Lab_2_First_Pipeline/README.md

 ![show_version_1](images/show_version_1.png)

-If we take a closer look, we can see the reason for the failure is becuase the runners do not have necessary nornir packages.
+If we take a closer look, we can see the reason for the failure is because the runners do not have necessary nornir packages.

 ![show_version_2](images/show_version_2.png)

-This brings up an important point, it is that each runner is self-containerd and ran atomically.
+This brings up an important point, it is that each runner is self-contained and ran atomically.
 We need to make sure all the necessary steps are listed out in the pipeline.

 Here is a modified version of the ```.gitlab-ci.yml``` file: